kevineo/learning/git/FAQ/README.md

-# MISC
+# FAQ
-This folder contains all MISC commands that is useful as an option.
+This folder contains all commands that is useful as an option.
 It is documented based on intended action manner.

 If you can't find your intention folder, it means my team / me haven't reach to that point.
 Sorry about it.
 However, if you need me / my team to explore, please feel free to drop me an email.